2020 U.S. Business Law Academy

 1. Program Focus

 The U.S. Business Law Academy, designed for foreign-trained law students but open to practitioners as well, is an engaging educational and cultural experience with select topics in U.S. legal institutions and business law taught by preeminent scholars from Columbia and other world-renowned institutions.
 It is intended as a broad yet challenging introduction for motivated students rather than a rigorous course of advanced academic or professional training.

 2. Why Attend

 The academy provides an accessible introduction to the Socratic Method, one of the foundations of U.S. legal education.
 Senior Columbia Law School administrators advise students about international LL.M. programs and career strategies, offering excellent preparation for those considering further studies in a leading global graduate program.
-The program also includes networking events, as well as visits to professional and cultural sites across New York City.
+The program also includes practice-oriented lectures by prominent New York attorneys; networking events with fellow participants; as well as visits to professional and cultural sites across New York City.

 3. Who Should Attend

 The U.S. Business Law Academy is designed primarily for foreign-trained law students with an interest in U.S. legal institutions and business law, but is open to legal practitioners as well.
-Applications from individuals who have studied law or related topics at a U.S. institution are welcome, and will be reviewed on a case-by-case basis.
+Applications from individuals working in related disciplines, or who have studied law at a U.S. institution, are welcome but will be reviewed on a case-by-case basis.
 (An academic or professional reference may be requested.)
 The program offers excellent preparation for those considering further studies in a leading global graduate program.

 4. Program Dates